-- 24.1 The site shall only carry out c-sections using equipment that is clean and suitable and providing aftercare that promotes the health and recovery of the doe. - 24.2 The site shall ensure that planned c-sections are only carried out by a veterinarian. - Emergency c-sections may be performed by any competent persons where not doing do would threaten the life of the mother and/or kid. - 24.3 The entity may evaluate the rates in which interventions are needed during birthing across sites and implement measures to reduce interventions at sites showing unusually high rates of interventions.

-Interventions include c-sections.

-- 24.4 The site shall provide newborn kids with an area that is sufficiently warm, clean and dry. - 24.5 The site shall give newborns opportunity to bond with their mother and the herd. - 24.6 The site may ensure that adequate supplies of colostrum are available in case of emergency. - This means that the supply shall be available prior to the kidding season. - 'Adequate' depends on breeding herd size. - 24.7 The site shall provide all newborn kids with sufficient colostrum, whether by natural methods or manual assistance, within 24 hours of birth, with the first feed occurring within 2 hours of birth. - 24.8 The site shall only use equipment to artificially feed kids that is kept clean and well maintained. - 24.9 The site shall not wean kids until they are either 8 weeks of age or at least 40% percentage of their adult weight. - 24.10 The site shall ensure that kids that are unable to suckle sufficiently are fed manually or fostered and have milk in their diet until they are either 8 weeks of age or at least 40% percentage of their adult weight. - 24.11 During the birthing season, the site shall have at least one person on site who is demonstrably familiar with birthing and the common problems that arise during birthing to know when to intervene and when to request assistance.
+- 24.1 The site shall not carry out c-sections without justified reasons. - The site shall only carry out c-sections using equipment that is clean and suitable and providing aftercare that promotes the health and recovery of the mother. - 24.3 The site shall ensure that planned c-sections are only carried out by a veterinarian. - Emergency c-sections may be performed by any competent persons where not doing so would threaten the life of the mother and/or offspring. - The site shall provide newborns with an area that is sufficiently warm, clean and dry. - The site shall give newborns the opportunity to bond with their mother and the - 24.6 The site shall ensure that adequate supplies of colostrum are available in case of emergency. - This means that the supply shall be available prior to the birthing season. - 'Adequate' depends on breeding herd size. - The site shall provide all newborns with sufficient colostrum, whether by natural methods or manual assistance, within 24 hours of birth, with the first feed occurring within 2 hours of birth. - 24.8 The site shall only use equipment to artificially feed young fibre-producing animals that is kept clean and well maintained. - 24.9 The site shall not wean young fibre-producing animals until they are old enough. - For cashmere goats, old enough is either 16 weeks of age or at least 40% percentage of their adult weight. - 24.10 The site shall ensure that young fibre-producing animals that are unable to suckle sufficiently are fed manually or fostered and have milk in their diet until they are old enough. - For cashmere goats, old enough is either 16 weeks of age or at least 40% percentage of their adult weight.

+24.11 During the birthing season, the site shall have at least one person on site who is demonstrably familiar with birthing and the common problems that arise during birthing to know when to intervene and when to request assistance.